Data

 At the highest level there is – “in.” for inputs, “out.”
 For outputs, and then a handful of other columns that provide simulation information.

-For the “out.” prefix there is a second level that includes – fuel type, emissions, model parameter and statistic fields, and site energy.
+For the “out.” prefix there is a second level that includes – fuel type, model parameter and statistic fields, site energy, and other results.
 The “in.” prefix does not have a second level.

 The third level of “out.” includes the end uses.